 While unfolding his proposal for the Middle East, Trump—once again—praised himself as a dealmaker—managing to solve the world’s “biggest problems,” which, as he said, his predecessors from President Johnson to Obama have bitterly failed. “[…] But, I was not elected to do small things or shy away from big problems.”
 Trump has made a dramatic shift in the U.S. long-standing policy toward Palestine, starting by relocating the embassy to Jerusalem and eliminating all financial assistance for Palestinians.
 Then, it was the Peace to Prosperity—whose economic part was revealed in Bahrain in July 2019, followed by the political section released in the White House in the last week of January 2020.
 Next move—recognition of Israel’s settlements in the West Bank, as Kushner announced (Jerusalem Post, February 3, 2020).
 (For the sake of the truth, former President Obama was the first American president to publicly support a future Palestinian state—but based on the pre-1967 borders—in an address in May 2011, while acknowledging the possibility for necessary land swaps) (CNN, May 19, 2011).

-The Peace to Prosperity lays out the foundation for the creation of a “Palestinian State” based on a “realistic two-state solution” which guarantees the “Israel’s security” and the “safety and security of its citizens.”
-Therefore, Palestinians are given power enough as to govern themselves in a state legally and internationally recognized—but not powers to “threaten Israel’s” existence.
+The Peace to Prosperity lays out the foundation for the creation of a “Palestinian State” based on a “realistic two-state solution” that guarantees “Israel’s security” and the “safety and security of its citizens.”
+Therefore, Palestinians are given power enough to govern themselves in a state legally and internationally recognized—but not powers to “threaten Israel’s” existence.
 That said, the future Palestinian state will be limited in executing certain sovereign powers relating to security matters.
 Whereas Palestinians’ claims are largely disregarded, Israelis, as the proposal outlines, never should be asked to compromise unless it (compromise) is bearable for Israel and necessary to move forward.
 The designers are clear: Vision for Peace is not a “reciting of past narratives”—nor it follows the UN Security Council resolutions and international law—deemed “unachievable” in the current conditions.
-The solution, the proposal holds, must be the forward-looking, most realistic and most achievable outcome for the parties, and includes four major issues: borders, the status of Jerusalem, Palestinian refugees, and Palestine’s security arrangements.
+The solution, the proposal holds, must be the forward-looking, most realistic, and most achievable outcome for the parties, and includes four major issues: borders, the status of Jerusalem, Palestinian refugees, and Palestine’s security arrangements.

 Redrawing borders: Definitely, there is no going back to pre-1967 borders.
 Instead, a compromise of the UNSC Resolution 242 (1967), calling for the withdrawal of Israel from Palestinian territories captured as a result of the Six Days War with Arab neighbors, is suggested.
 In 1967, Israel occupied the Gaza Strip from Egypt and West Bank and East Jerusalem from Jordan—among other lands—tripling the size of its territory, thus violating the UN Armistice Line 1949 signed between Israel and Arab neighbors.
 In 1981, Israel annexed the Golan Heights, too.
 In 2005, former Israel’s Prime Minister Sharon withdrew troops and settlers from Gaza, which since 2007 has been under the control of Hamas (The Atlantic, May 20, 2011).

-The new plan suggests exchanging territories or “land swaps” between Israelis and Palestinians, which according to Trump administration, is based on a fair and equal share: approximately 97 percent of Israelis’ and 97 percent of Palestinians’ territorial exchange.
+The new plan suggests exchanging territories or “land swaps” between Israelis and Palestinians, which according to the Trump administration, is based on a fair and equal share: approximately 97 percent of Israelis’ and 97 percent of Palestinians’ territorial exchange.
 Palestinians would get a sizeable territory comparable to “the territory of pre-1967 West Bank and Gaza.”
 The plan, as Trump tweeted, would “double” the Palestinian territories as indicated in the map, though it, as the U.S. Ambassador to Israel Friedman explained, demands Palestinians giving up on claims to nearly 30 percent of the West Bank (CNN, January 28, 2020).
 The Jordan Valley will belong to Israel, too.

-Further, the Vision calls for a temporary freezing (for four years) but legalizes Israel’s illegal settlements in the West Bank, East Jerusalem, and Golan Heights, giving Israel more land in the West Bank Palestinian-controlled territory in exchange for “land swaps” that include two areas in the Negev Desert (Vox, January 28, 2020).
+Further, the Vision calls for temporary freezing (for four years) but legalizes Israel’s illegal settlements in the West Bank, East Jerusalem, and Golan Heights, giving Israel more land in the West Bank Palestinian-controlled territory in exchange for “land swaps” that include two areas in the Negev Desert (Vox, January 28, 2020).
 Yet, the map that clearly shows Palestine’s further contraction, defining borders between Israel and the West Bank, is called by drafters a “significant territorial compromise.”

 Illegal under international law, Israel’s settlements—incepted in the 1880s—were reintroduced in 1967, and tripled in size from 995 in 1992 to 520,000 settlers in 2012 (Abdallah and Parizot, 2016).
 Israel continued with settlement planning until 2015, violating the UNGA Resolution 68/15 that called Israel to “immediately freezing the construction process.”
 (UNSG, 68/15/2014) Settlements have been a continuing source of violence between Israelis and Palestinians, forcing many Palestinians to flee their homes due to the settlers’ violence (Id.).
 Moreover, they have weakened the Palestinian economy by hampering development and creating deep inequalities among local populations (DFID, 2014).
 While the Palestinians’ living conditions deteriorated, the growth rate of the settlers doubled even in relation to the overall Israeli population (World Bank, 2008).